 Accounting & Financial Operations - Risk 3

-We are dependent on dividends from our subsidiaries to meet our financial obligations and pay dividends to stockholders.
+We are dependent on dividends from our subsidiaries to meet our financial obligations and pay dividends to shareholders.

 We are a holding company and conduct almost all our operations through our subsidiaries.
 We do not have any significant assets other than cash and the stock of our subsidiaries.
-Accordingly, we depend on dividends from our subsidiaries, in particular FNBPA, to meet our financial obligations and to pay dividends to stockholders.
+Accordingly, we depend on dividends from our subsidiaries, in particular FNBPA, to meet our financial obligations and to pay dividends to shareholders.
 Our right to participate in any distribution of earnings or assets of our subsidiaries is subject to the prior claims of creditors of such subsidiaries.
-Under federal law, the amount of dividends that a national bank, such as FNBPA, may pay in a calendar year is dependent on the amount of our net income for the current year combined with our retained net income for the two preceding years.
-The OCC has the authority to prohibit FNBPA from paying dividends if it determines such payment would be an unsafe and unsound banking practice.
-Likewise, our state-based entities are subject to state laws governing dividend practices and payments.
+Under federal law, the amount of dividends that a national bank, such as FNBPA, may pay in a calendar year is generally limited to the amount of our net income for the current year combined with our retained net income for the two preceding years.
+Likewise, our state incorporated entities are subject to state laws governing dividend practices and payments.

 Debt & Financing - Risk 1